FENIARCO: International Representation

-Feniarco is the official representative of Italian choral life at the European Choral Association - Europa Cantat (ECA-EC), and at the International Federation for Choral Music (IFCM).
-In such character it participates to Assemblies, to Europa Cantat events and has contacts and relationships with Federations of other European Countries and continents in a frame of exchanges and mutual collaborations.
+Feniarco is the official representative of Italian choral life at the European Choral Association – Europa Cantat (ECA-EC), and at the International Federation for Choral Music (IFCM).
+It participates in Europa Cantat events and has contacts and relationships with other Federations.

 Publishing

-One of the most important initiatives that Feniarco is carrying on is publishing and, strictly related to it, the research activity.
-Feniarco editions are already a little library, publishing new works by the leading Italian choral composers: Andrea Basevi, Piero Caraba, Giuseppe Cappotto, Giuseppe Di Bianco, Orlando Dipiazza, Sandro Filippi, Battista Pradal, Pierpaolo Scattolin, Mauro Zuccante, etc.
+One of Feniarco's initiatives is publishing and research.
+Feniarco published works by the leading Italian choral composers: Andrea Basevi, Piero Caraba, Giuseppe Cappotto, Giuseppe Di Bianco, Orlando Dipiazza, Sandro Filippi, Battista Pradal, Pierpaolo Scattolin, Mauro Zuccante, etc.